52North/gatherer/README.md

 Gatherer app
 ============================

 This application is made during the Google Summer of Code (GSoC) 2014.
+It can be used to gather information following a certain template.
+These templates are stored on a server.
+The observations can be shown on a map, saved locally and uploaded to the server again.

 The app is designed for android and currently only for a Nexus 4 (768 x 1280 pixels).

 The (technical) documentation can be found in the wiki.

 Project info